Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ![Screenshot of web service deployment page after adding the app name](../assets/deployment/render-set-webservice-name.png) _([Full size image](../assets/deployment/render-set-webservice-name.png))_

 Note that the app name must be unique across all Render apps, not just our own apps.
 As a result, the name `hello-books-api` is already taken, as it was used in this walk-through!
 We will need to come up with our own name that has a unique touch.
-Render will tack on random characters to create a unique name if we try to choose a name that has already been taken.
+If we try to choose a name that has already been taken, Render will tack on random characters to create a unique name.

 Next, we should confirm that the "Language" field is set to "Python 3".
 When deploying a web service to Render, it will try to be helpful and set the "Language" field for you, but it doesn't always select the correct option.
 You can click the current value of "Language" to see a drop down of the languages supported by Render and choose a new value if necessary.